saivanga/Sai.rocks/src/hades.md

 description: Escape the Underworld as Zagreus in Hades, a thrilling roguelike with god-like powers.
 ---

-You play as Zagreus, a kid trying to escape the Underworld where his dad, Hades, lives.
+You play as Zagreus, a god trying to escape the Underworld where his dad, Hades, lives.
 It's like a really cool adventure with lots of fighting and magic.
-You get to meet awesome gods like Zeus and Athena who help you on your journey.
+You get to meet cool gods like Zeus and Athena who help you on your journey.

-The best part is that every time you try to escape, it's different!
-You get new powers and meet new friends.
-FVIzkq8bJNM
+Everytime you start a new run the world is different from before, maybe more loot, money, or mini bosses. and each time you are not to get the god you want everytime so I think that it makes it just that much more replayable.

 ### My Gameplay